runceel/ReactiveProperty/docs/docs/getting-started/wpf.md

 ## Create a project
 - Create a WPF App (.NET Framework) project.
     - Have to use .NET Framework 4.6.1 or later, or .NET Core 3.0 or later.
-- Install ReactiveProperty package from NuGet.
+- Install ReactiveProperty.WPF package from NuGet.

 ## Edit codes